Do you look after someone who couldn’t manage without your help and support? If so, you are a carer.

 The Mid Yorkshire Hospitals NHS Trust recognises and values the contribution carers make and the expert knowledge they have about the person they are supporting.
 We acknowledge caring can be rewarding and satisfying, but it can also be tiring and stressful.

-This section has a wealth of information to support you, both as carer who is being cared for in hospital, or a carer who is caring for someone using the hospital services.
+This section provides information to support you, both as a carer who is being cared for in hospital, or a carer who is caring for someone using the hospital services.

 Young carers are children between the ages of 5 and 19 years who help to look after a member of the family who is sick, disabled, has mental health problems, or is misusing drugs or alcohol.
 Wakefield District Young Carers and Kirklees Young Carers provide valuable support to help reduce the caring responsibilities and encourage them to access local services such as sports clubs, support groups and health centres.

 - Being a young carer: your rights – (NHS website)